-- Side fencing panels and/or side gates are installed. - The driveway and crossover are completed. - All excess soil and debris is removed from the site and the lot is restored to the as constructed level prior to building commencement. - All retaining walls and hardstands are completed by the owner in accordance with approved plans and to the satisfaction of LWP.
+- Visually permeable side/return fencing panels and/or side gates are installed. - The driveway and crossover are completed. - All excess soil and debris is removed from the site and the lot is restored to the as constructed level prior to building commencement. - All retaining walls and hardstands are completed by the owner in accordance with approved plans and to the satisfaction of LWP.